October 1, 2021

-Pacific Northwest Research Institute (PNRI) is seeking a hands-on Vivarium Manager who will manage all core vivarium activities from daily operations to animal husbandry.
-You will be responsible for all administrative and management functions in the vivarium, as well as ensuring that the care of animals is in compliance with approved animal care and use protocols.
-You will also be responsible for operational activities, including daily care, as well as assisting the labs with research activities such as ear marking, dissections, and behavioral observations.
+Pacific Northwest Research Institute (PNRI) is seeking a hands-on Vivarium Technician who will assist with all core vivarium activities from daily operations to animal husbandry.
+You will be responsible for ensuring that the care of animals is in compliance with approved animal care and use protocols.
+You will also be responsible for executing operational activities, including daily care, as well as assisting the labs with research activities such as ear marking, dissections, and behavioral observations.

 The successful candidate will be well-organized, and a team player with a high level of work integrity and ethical standards.

 This position may require some weekends and occasional holiday hours.

 - Assist in ensuring the vivarium complies with federal regulations for care and maintenance of research animals.

 - Procure vivarium-related items, including purchase and receipt of rodents, cages, feed, and other items necessary for day-to-day operations.

 - Prepare and maintain required activity records and regulatory forms.